Click here to view a map inclusive of all new developments listed below.

 - Afghani restaurant Grill Kabob is coming to the retail space in Plaza America vacated by Primo Italiano (11888 Plaza America Drive) in May 2015, according to RestonNow.

-- Wegmans in coming to Reston via an urban-format store in the future Reston Crescent development (see below).
+- Wegmans in coming to Reston via an urban-format store in the future Halley Rise (formerly known as Reston Crescent) development (see below).
+It could open as early as 2022.

 - LightRx is slated to occupy 11730 Plaza America Drive, Suite 120, which has been been vacated by M. Beem Jewelers (RestonNow).